Hotel Transylvania (film): Reception

-IGN editor Geoff Chapman rated the film 9 out of 10 and wrote "This is a fun film, full of quirky gags and lovable characters.
+IGN editor Geoff Chapman awarded the film a score of 9 out of 10, and wrote "This is a fun film, full of quirky gags and lovable characters.
 There are a few songs that smack a bit like soundtrack marketing for the kids, and the story is of course fairly predictable, but this movie is about enjoying a fun journey with great characters.
 It's a romp that kids and families will all enjoy.
 Hotel Transylvania is definitely somewhere you'll want to check in."